-- DSN Board/Qualified provider owned and/or controlled CRCFs have their own house transportation which is used by beneficiaries if they do not own their own vehicle.
-These vehicles are used in the same manner as any other private residence with private transportation (i.e. to run errands, take someone to appointments, go out to eat, participate in community events, etc.) - S.C.
+- SCDDSN-operated CRCFs have their own house transportation which is used by beneficiaries if they do not own their own vehicle.
+These vehicles are used in the same manner as any other private residence with private transportation (i.e. to run errands, take someone to appointments, go out to eat, participate in community events, etc.). - Non-SCDDSN operated CRCFs: This will be ameliorated by the new SCDHHS Tier payment system policy described above by June 30, 2018. - S.C.
 Regs.
 61-84-1001(E) permits the development of "house rules" for Community Residential Care Facilities so long as these rules do not contradict the resident's "Bill of Rights For Residents of Long-Term Care Facilities."
 This resident's bill of rights does not address all of the areas required by the federal rule.
-Please explain how the state will ensure that house rules are not more restrictive than the settings rule permits. - House rules are developed by the consent of the residents in the home as an agreement of how they want to live together as roommates and therefore would not be restrictive on an individual who chooses to abide by those house rules. - S.C.
+Please explain how the state will ensure that house rules are not more restrictive than the settings rule permits. - House rules are developed by the consent of the residents in the home as an agreement of how they want to live together as roommates and therefore would not be restrictive on an individual who chooses to abide by those house rules.
+See S.C.
 Regs.
+61-84-1001(F) (residents shall have input into the development of any house rules). - SCDDSN is currently drafting a model lease for its providers to utilize which incorporates all of the HCBS rule requirements within the lease, signed by both the beneficiary (and/or personal representative) and the provider.
+As such, house rules would not be permitted to be more restrictive than the contractual rights each resident has within their lease. - Non-SCDDSN operated CRCFs: This will be ameliorated by the new SCDHHS Tier payment system policy described above by June 30, 2018. - S.C.
+Regs.
 61-84-1001(L) allows access to telephones only during business hours and "other times when appropriate."
-However, 42 CFR 441.301(c)(4)(vi)(C) addresses beneficiaries' ability to control their own schedules and 42 CFR 441.301(c)(4)(vi)(D) allowing residents' visitor access at times of their choosing. - This regulation is ameliorated by SCDDSN Residential Habilitation Standards RH 2.0
+However, 42 CFR 441.301(c)(4)(vi)(C) addresses beneficiaries' ability to control their own schedules and 42 CFR 441.301(c)(4)(vi)(D) allowing residents' visitor access at times of their choosing. - SCDDSN-operated CRCFs: This regulation is ameliorated by SCDDSN Residential Habilitation Standards RH 2.0 - Non-SCDDSN operated CRCFs: This will be ameliorated by the new SCDHHS Tier payment system policy described above by June 30, 2018.

 3.2.2 Compliance by Settings Type.
 SCDHHS has created two crosswalks showing how HCB services are provided in compliance with the HCBS regulation by setting type.
 These two charts show how these settings are operated within South Carolina's system of governance of various health facilities and through the Medicaid program.
 This information has been presented in multiple formats with the different versions of this statewide transition plan.
-The format below has been adopted to better synthesize the information and show how systemically each setting is regulated, and to show areas of compliance.
+The format below has been adopted to better synthesize the information and show how systemically each setting is regulated and to show areas of compliance.
 Each setting type now has all of the laws, regulations, and policies that affect it within the one chart and with any noted required action to be taken if needed.